-So to use MSIX app attach, you need to make sure that the client operating system is Windows 10 build 2004 or above.
-The lab I am using is contains three virtual Machines, a Domain Controller, App Volumes Manager server and a Windows 10 Client machine (build 2004).
+To use MSIX app attach, you need to make sure that the client operating system is Windows 10 build 2004 or above.
+The lab I am using contains three virtual Machines, a Domain Controller, App Volumes Manager server and a Windows 10 Client machine (build 2004).

 |Database||App Volumes Manager requires one of the following versions of the Microsoft SQL database:|

 – SQL Server 2016 SP2

 – Support for SQL server 2014 Enterprise SP3 64-bit

 For High Availability, App Volumes supports the following database features:

 |Browser||Use App Volumes Manager on one of the following supported browsers:|